PSCF v1.3.1

 The FINISH command is always the last command that is read in a command file, and causes execution of the program to halt.

-Interpretation of file names : Many commands require the names of input or output files as arguments.
+Many commands require the names of input or output files as arguments.
 By default, file names are interpreted as paths that are defined relative to the current working directory, i.e., relative to the directory from which the program executable was invoked.
-File name paths may include names of subdirectories of this directory and path separator slash characters, as done in the above example.
-This default behavior may, however, be modified by using the "-i" and/or "-o" command line options to automatically add prefixes to paths for input and output files, respectively.
+File name paths may that appear in the command file may include names of subdirectories of this directory and path separator slash characters, as done in the above example.

 Example (revisited) : The command file in the above example was designed for a case in which pscf_pc or pscf_pg is invoked without using the -i or -o command line options.
-If the program had instead been invoked using these options to specify prefixes of "in/" and "out/", e.g., as
+Suppose that the program had instead been invoked using these options to specify prefixes of "in/" and "out/", e.g., as

-in which the names of the input and output files that appear in the command file do not need to include explicit "in/" and "out/" directory names.
+in which the names of the input and output files that appear in the command file do not include explicit "in/" and "out/" directory names.
 In this case, the prefix "in/" is instead automatically prepended to the name given for any input file in the parameter or command file, while the prefix "out/" is prepended to the name of any output file.
 Note that, if a prefix is used to specify a subdirectory in which files are located, as in this example, then the prefix string must include a trailing backlash character.
+The input and output prefixes defined by the -i and -o command line options are not, however, applied to the names of the parameter and command file that are specified by the -p and -o command line options.

 Parameter Files (Prev) User Introduction (Up) Examples (Next)